 Aeronautical revenues (airport charges) are not subject to economic regulation.
 Commercial revenues are generated principally from car parking, royalties on retail, food and beverage, car hire spend, rental income (lounges and offices) and advertising space.

 Over 1,000 people are employed on the site, but only c.70 of those are employed by BCA.
 Many activities are outsourced (e.g. security, facilities management, air traffic control); and others are provided by third parties on-site (e.g. retail, food and beverage operations and ground handling).
 Fire services, maintenance, advertising, car parking and administration / management are the main activities that remain in-house.

-Established in 1952, BoConcept has evolved into a world-leading developer of interior design and furniture concepts.
-With the brand promise of ‘Make the most out of your space’ BoConcept has built a strong following across the world and is now present in more than 60 markets through a network of more than 270 brand stores.
+Established in 1952, BoConcept has evolved into the most global developer of interior design and furniture concepts.
+With the brand promise of ‘Encouraging cosmopolitan living’ BoConcept has built a strong following across the world and is now present in 65 markets through a network of more than 285 brand stores.

 Following strong business improvement during the last two years, the company realised sales of DKK1.3bn in the financial year ending 30 April 2018.

 "We are investing in a successful international brand with a proven track record in over 60 countries.
 We look forward to supporting the management team to further develop the company and continue to grow it internationally."
 Boris Kawohl, Partner, 3i Benelux

 Cross London Trains ('XLT') is a company established to procure and lease the rolling stock for use on the Thameslink passenger rail franchise.
 As part of a wider upgrade of the Thameslink rail network, XLT is investing £1.6 billion in a fleet of new Siemens Desiro City commuter rail carriages to be leased to the Thameslink rail franchise operator, with the continued leasing of the trains underpinned by the Department for Transport for a period of 20 years.